sheffield-bioinformatics-core/wrangling-genomics/_episodes/04-variant_calling.md

 ### Calling mutations for a single sample

-We are going to use freebayes to call SNVs on some 1000 genomes samples.
-In order to make the SNV-calling run in a reasonable time, we are only considering reads aligned to chromosome 20 in this analysis.

-The minimal requirements to run `freebayes` (and why it is appealing for this practical!) are a reference genome and a `.bam` file.
+The minimal requirements to run `freebayes` (and why it is appealing for this practical!) are a reference genome and a `.bam` file containing information about the *aligned* reads.
 The -f parameter is used to specify the location of a reference genome in `.fasta` format.

 A minimal command to call mutations on the sample `NA12873` is therefore:-